 A broad range of evidence in support of the claims against these criteria must be provided.
 The views of students, collaborators and/or colleagues should be woven into this statement as appropriate, as they will be a key element in the assessment of applications.

-- A three minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy or interviews with students);
+- A link to a three-minute video (which could include footage of the nominee talking about their teaching, their teaching philosophy, or interviews with students and/or colleagues)

-Two references of no more than one A4 page each must be provided by people who are able to comment on the program's outstanding contribution to student learning against the selection criteria.
-One of the referees MUST be from the Head of School, Faculty or Department, unless otherwise negotiated with the Deputy Vice Chancellor (Students & Education).
+Two references of no more than one A4 page each must be provided by people who are able to comment on the program's outstanding contribution to student learning against the assessment criteria.
+One of the referees must be from the Head of School, College or Division, unless otherwise negotiated with the Acting Director - Learning and Teaching.